csibande/netcdf-to-excel/README.md

 # netcdf-to-excel
-Simple script that reads NetCDF file data and writes it to a Microsoft Excel file
+Simple Python script that reads NetCDF file data and writes it to a Microsoft Excel file